ponyspeed888/PonyMVC5WithIdentityInSQLite/README.md

 Those who need to create asp.net core app with individual account often (for study or testing)

-The only explanation that is needed is that in order to allow any password, these files taken from identity scalfolding and updated with project namespace
+The only explanation that is needed is that in order to allow unrestricted password , these files are copied from identity scalfolding and updated with project namespace

 Register.cshtml
 Register.cshtml.cs